acidburn0zzz/orgs-docs/renaming-and-or-deleting-an-org.md

 - Re-create teams.
 - Re-assign package access.

-If you find yourself in this situation, the Organization owner should [contact npm Support] as they have tools to help you migrate your existing Organization setup.
+If you find yourself in this situation, the Organization Owner should [contact npm Support] as they have tools to help you migrate your existing Organization setup.